AICarope/AICarope/README.md

 -------------------------------------------------
 **Product and Business Leader | Machine Learning | Deep Learning | GenAI | XR/AR/VR | Driving Positive Change Through Technologyy**

-Results-driven Product and Business Leader with 8+ years of experience across product lifecycle management, business analysis, and cross-functional leadership.
-Proven track record in delivering impactful products across SaaS, Biotech, and eHealth industries.
-Passionate about integrating AI with emerging technologies to drive digital transformation, optimize automation, and enhance interactive user experiences.
+Results-driven Product, Business, and Technical Leader with 8+ years of experience delivering enterprise SaaS and AI-enabled platforms across healthcare and biotech.
+Skilled in product lifecycle management, program delivery, and cross-functional leadership, partnering with engineering, data science, and business teams to bring complex solutions from concept to deployment.
+Passionate about applying AI and emerging technologies to drive digital transformation, automation, and impactful user experiences.

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [carope45@hotmail.com](mailto:carope45@hotmail.com)